lineup30min/cse15l-lab-reports/lab-report-1-week-2.md

     `scp WhereAmI.java cs15l...@ieng6.ucsd.edu:~/`

     Then you enter the password the same one as you log in with ssh.
 3. Log into your ieng6 with ssh again.
 Type `ls` to list files.
 You could see WhereAmI.java there.
+You could also run javac and java on file on the ieng6 computer.
     ![scp.png](scp.jpeg)

 ### Step 5: Setting an SSH Key